HarryBeadle/speedcrunch/doc/manual/reference/statistical.rst

+.. _binomial-distribution:

 Binomial distribution
 ---------------------

+The binomial distribution is described by the parameters `N` and `p`.
+It gives the probability distribution of the number of successful trials, when the total number of trials is given by `N`, and each test is successful with probability `p`.
+Not that unlike the :ref:`hypergeometric-distribution`, the probability `p` remains the same for all draws.
+The binomial distribution can be thought of drawing *with* replacement, while the hypergeometric distribution describes drawing *without* replacement.

 .. function:: binomcdf(x; N; p)

     Binomial cumulative distribution function.

-    :param x: maximum number of successes must be integer
+    :param x: maximum number of successes, must be integer
     :param N: number of trials, must be a positive integer
     :param p: probability to succeed a single trial, 0 <= `p` <= 1